Home Page of TeraDesk 4

 have tried to do that to the best of my abilities, but Henk's assistance was

-sorely missed :( ...
-Since the release of TeraDesk V3.0 in December 2003, the
+sorely missed...
+After the release of TeraDesk V3.0 in December 2003, the

-development has been continued mostly by me.
+development was continued mostly by me.
+However, Henk made a valuable

 Developers' goal is to maintain TeraDesk as a small, simple, fast and